Faculty Development Committee

 The Kress Family Fund for Creative Pedagogy, established by the colleagues, students, friends, and family of Susan Kress, will support an annual award of $2,000 to a faculty member who proposes a new teaching venture.
 As long as student engagement, creativity, and curiosity are central to the proposed enterprise, teaching is to be construed broadly here and need not be restricted to a proposal for a course.
 The award may support a wide variety of pedagogical practices, including technological trials, case studies, experiential learning, field work or trips, workshops, team teaching, interdisciplinary learning, student research and publications—and others yet to be imagined.
 The award is intended to encourage the taking of risks and to serve as both an incentive and a reward.
-It is hoped that the award winner will be sustained by discussions of pedagogy across the College hosted by the Faculty Network Facilitator and will share with the community, in some appropriate form, the pedagogical experience as well as the assessment of its success in promoting student engagement and learning.
+It is hoped that the award winner will be sustained by discussions of pedagogy across the College hosted by the Director of the Center for Leadership, Teaching, and Learning and will share with the community, in some appropriate form, the pedagogical experience as well as the assessment of its success in promoting student engagement and learning.

 Any Skidmore faculty member, whether on or off the tenure track, may apply for this award, and the application may also be submitted in conjunction with an application for a faculty development award.
-The Faculty Development Committee will oversee the application process and make the annual selection with the assistance of the Associate Dean of the Faculty for Personnel, Development, and Diversity.
+The Faculty Development Committee will oversee the application process and make the annual selection with the assistance of the Associate Dean of the Faculty.

 GUIDELINES & PROCEDURES